davco6/Trabajo-fin-de-Master/README.md

 * SegCNN-v3.ipynb: notebook in Jupyter that shows the segmentation and classification process done by software SegNu.py.

 * SegNu: Software write in Python which apply a cell nuclei segmentation in microscopy images.
 SegNu uses CNN for the cell classification.
-The segmentation of nuclear aggregates could be done by: watershed method or by clustering method (agglomerative or Gaussian mixture).
+The segmentation of nuclear aggregates could be done by watershed method or by clustering method (agglomerative or Gaussian mixture).

 ### Programming tools used: